ahh1539/WebCheckers/docs/DesignDoc.md

 > analysis of where there are problems in the code base which could be
 > addressed with design changes, and describe those suggested design
 > improvements.
 After completion of the Code metrics exercise, you
-> will also discuss the resutling metric measurements.
+> will also discuss the resulting metric measurements.
 Indicate the
 > hot spots the metrics identified in your code base, and your
 > suggested design improvements to address those hot spots._

+> Originally, we had the Piece and Player classes implementing their own Color enumerations which made comparisons difficult in the long run.
+We switched to a public enumeration in the model package because the player's color was essentially the color of pieces they were assigned.
+There should be some abstractions in the Model tier which have not yet been flushed out, but would absolutely contribute to the effectiveness of the design.

 ## Testing
 > _This section will provide information about the testing performed